-The Northeast Texan was founded in 2009.
-Our readership reaches all across Texas but knows no geographical bounds.
-Through our ad services we support businesses from all 23 counties in Northeast Texas with growing social media outlets, as well.
-Contact us or call for rates and information.
+The Northeast Texan was founded in 2009 and published in print.
+Now that The Northeast Texan is online, TNT’s readership reaches all across Texas and beyond, with no geographical bounds.
+Through our ad services we support businesses from all 23 counties in Northeast Texas with growing connections to social media outlets, as well.
+Email us or call for rates and information.

-Scroll down for examples of ad placement within sample article.
+Scroll down for examples of ad placement within this sample article.

 Unexpected Treasures on the Cruise of a Lifetime